 All user-based, commercial licenses from Microsoft are based on Azure Active Directory identities.
-To use the Power BI service, you must sign in with an identity that Azure Active Directory supports for commercial licenses.
+To use the Power BI service, sign in with an identity that Azure Active Directory supports for commercial licenses.
 You can add Power BI to any Microsoft license that uses Azure Active Directory for identity services.
-Some licenses, such as Office 365 E5, include a Power BI Pro license, so no separate sign-up for Power BI is needed.
+Some licenses, such as Office 365 E5, include a Power BI Pro license.

 There are two kinds of Power BI subscription licenses for organizations: standard and premium.

-With a standard, self-service Power BI subscription, admins assign per user licenses.
+- Standard - With a standard, self-service Power BI subscription, administrators can assign per user licenses.
 There's a per user monthly fee for Power BI Pro licenses.
 This license type enables collaboration, publishing, sharing, and ad-hoc analysis.
 Content is saved to shared storage capacity that is fully managed by Microsoft.

-A Power BI Premium subscription license allocates a capacity to an organization.
-Suitable for enterprise BI, big data analytics, and cloud and on-premises reporting, Premium provides advanced administration and deployment controls.
+- Premium - A Power BI Premium subscription license allocates a capacity to an organization.
+This subscription type is suitable for enterprise BI, big data analytics, cloud and on-premises reporting.
+Premium provides advanced administration and deployment controls.
 Reserved compute and storage resources are managed by capacity admins in your organization.
 There's a monthly cost for this reserved environment.
 In addition to other Premium advantages, content stored in Premium capacity can be accessed by and distributed to users who don't have Power BI Pro licenses.
-At least one user has to have a Power BI Pro license assigned to use Premium, and content creators and developers still need a Power BI Pro license.
+At least one user must have a Power BI Pro license assigned to use Premium, and content creators and developers need a Power BI Pro license.

-Power BI has released Power BI Premium Gen2, which improves the Power BI Premium experience with improvements in the following:
+Power BI Premium Gen2 improves the Power BI Premium experience with improvements in the following areas:

 - Greater scale